intercom/intercom-node/README.md

 #### Setting the API version

-Intercom versions their API (see the "Choose Version" section of the [API & Webhooks Reference](https://developers.intercom.com/intercom-api-reference/reference) for details).
+We version our API (see the "Choose Version" section of the [API & Webhooks Reference](https://developers.intercom.com/intercom-api-reference/reference) for details).
 You can specify which version of the API to use when performing API requests using request options:

 ```node
 var client = new Intercom.Client({ token: 'my_token' });